snakesch/SDrecall/README.md

 -s, --sample_id        Sample ID (default: extracted from BAM filename) -t, --threads          Number of threads to use (default: 10) -v, --verbose          Verbosity level (INFO, DEBUG, etc.)
+--target_tag           Label of the target region (recommended to specify)
 ```

 ## Code development and feature requests